-To some, The Angel at Hetton in North Yorkshire is the UK’s very first gastropub, but that’s not a debate we’re willing to get into.
+To some, the Angel at Hetton in North Yorkshire is the UK’s very first gastropub, but that’s not a debate we’re willing to get into right now.

 Another area we’re not willing to debate is the greatness of the food served at this charming and cosy foodie pub.

 Those behind the gastropub consider the Angel to be a venue that offers pub food ‘reimagined’.

 High on the venue’s list of priorities, as well as delivering top nosh, is providing you, the diner, with the best service in the industry.

 The pub was one of two pubs to be awarded a Michelin star in the guide’s 2020 list and also rocketed up the Top 50 Gastropubs 2020 list from 50th spot in 2019 to 11 last year, making it 2020’s Highest Climber.